 The Mauna Kea Observatory is second to none, with more than a dozen giant telescopes focusing on deep space.
 If the altitude doesn't take your breath away, the view certainly will!
 The air at this elevation is clean and crisp, making for impressive views in all directions.

 On the way to the top you will stop at the Onizuka Center for International Astronomy Visitor Information Station.
 This is an important stop to begin adjusting to the extreme altitude.
 The visitor center has a wealth of information and videos highlighting the volcano, the Mauna Kea telescopes, and a nice gift shop.
-Enjoy a picnic supper before continuing to the top.
-Private parties only.
-Please contact us for more information.
+Light snacks and drinks provided before continuing to the top.

 It is possible to drive to the Mauna Kea summit and Mauna Kea Observatory, but the 7-mile road past the visitor center can be treacherous!
 It's extremely risky without a 4-wheel drive vehicle.
 The road is rough, steep and unpaved in sections.
 Don't risk losing your brakes during the steep descent without the added benefit of 4-wheel drive.

 Most rental car companies expressly forbid their cars being driven on the Mauna Kea summit road.
 Visiting the Mauna Kea Observatory is one place you're really better off joining a Big Island volcano tour.

 Even if you are driving your own car, it's a good idea to stop at the Visitor Information Station long enough to begin getting acclimated to the high altitude.
-Remember, the air is much thinner when you are three miles above sea level!
+Remember, the air is much thinner and it is a shock to the body to travel suddenly from sea level to nearly three miles high!
 Altitude sickness is an all too common problem among visitors to the Mauna Kea summit.
 Drink plenty of water, and hang around at the visitor center for at least 30 minutes before continuing to the top.